How do I book and pay for a course?

-Yes you can watch your child swim at any of pools but outdoor shoes are not allowed onto poolside areas.
-Please either take shoes off or put on blue pool shoe covers provided.
+Yes, spectator area is 4-5m away from the pool.
+Outdoor shoes are not allowed onto poolside areas.
+Please take shoes off or use blue pool shoe covers provided on entrance.

 Does my child need to bring their armbands or other swimming aids?

-Once a place has been booked on a course, there will be no refund given if cancelled less than 7 days prior to the start date.
-Courses cancelled with more than 7 days notice will be entitled to a refund for monies paid, but there will be a £15.00 administration fee.
+Once a place has been booked on a course at either of our pools, there will be no refund given if cancelled less than 14 days prior to the start date.
+Courses cancelled with more than 14 days notice will be entitled to a refund for monies paid, but there will be a £15.00 administration fee.

 Can I do a catch up lesson as my child has been ill?

-Catch up lessons may be available if you have missed three or more lessons due to illness but this is only at the discretion of your teacher and availability.
+Catch up lessons may be available if you have missed three or more lessons due to illness but this is only at the discretion of our admin team and availability.

 I’m going on holiday; can I pay only for the lessons we will be attending?